 These financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to realize, in the foreseeable future, its assets and discharge its liabilities in the normal course of business as they come due.
-The Company has recurring operating losses, negative cash flow from operations, and as of September 30, 2022 has a working capital deficiency of \$1,007,857 and a shareholders' deficiency of \$1,067,857 which includes an accumulated deficit of \$52,398,173 (2020 - \$51,996,271).
-The Company also expects to incur losses in future years until Northland receives authority to proceed and progresses the wind project to financial close.
+The Company has recurring operating losses, negative cash flow from operations, and as of September 30, 2023 has a working capital deficiency of \$1,096,974 and a shareholders' deficiency of \$1,096,974 which includes an accumulated deficit of \$52,736,101 (2022 - \$52,398,173).
+The Company also expects to incur losses in future years until is secures a relationship with a major offshore wind company to progress the wind project.
+See Note 13 Subsequent Events for more details.

 The Company's ability to continue as a going concern is dependent on its ability to obtain additional financing in order to meet its planned business objectives.
 The Company will need to raise additional funds through grants, strategic collaborations, public or private equity, debt financing, or other funding sources.
-On September 1, 2020 the Company closed on the transaction with Northland to sell the development rights of the project in return for three potential future cashflows as described in Note 1.
-Additional funding will be required and may not be available on acceptable terms, or at all, and may be dilutive to shareholder interests until such time as funds are received from the transactions with Northland.
+Additional funding will be required and may not be available on acceptable terms, or at all, and may be dilutive to shareholder interests.
 If the Company is unable to generate positive cash flows or obtain adequate financing, the Company would need to curtail operations.
 These factors indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 If the going concern assumption is not appropriate for these financial statements, adjustments affecting the carrying values of assets, liabilities, reported net losses and statement of financial position classifications may be required and such adjustments could be material.